 I am a great believer in getting both personal and professional help when you’re going through change.
-I have some great mates who are happy to be sounding boards, and fellow business owners who offer more structured support.
-I have also been seeking out assistance in areas where I lack skills – like TV media savvy.
+I have some great mates who are happy to be sounding boards, and others who offer more structured support.
 Where could you access support?
 It might be as simple as finding a trusted friend to talk through your ideas.

 Trust your gut